-This prospectus relates to the offer and sale, from time to time, by (i) YA II PN, Ltd., a Cayman Islands exempt limited partnership ("Yorkville") of up to 20,000,000 ordinary shares (the "Yorkville Ordinary Shares") in the capital of Zapp Electric Vehicles Group Limited (the "Company"), par value \$0.0001 per share (the "Ordinary Shares"), that consist of (x) Ordinary Shares that may be issued to Yorkville pursuant to that certain Standby Equity Purchase Agreement, dated as of February 10, 2024 (the "Effective Date"), entered into by and between Yorkville and the Company (the "SEPA"), either at the election of the Company following an Advance Notice (as defined below) or pursuant to an Investor Notice (as defined below) and (y) Ordinary Shares (the "Initial Commitment Shares") that may be issued to Yorkville as consideration for its irrevocable commitment to subscribe for Ordinary Shares at our direction, from time to time after the date of this prospectus, upon the terms and subject to the conditions set forth in the SEPA, (ii) Michael Joseph, a shareholder of the Company, of up to 6,272,693 ("Joseph Ordinary Shares") that consist of (x) 2,851,224 Ordinary Shares and (y) 3,421,469 Ordinary Shares underlying certain outstanding warrants held by Mr. Joseph ("Joseph Warrants"), in each case, issued to Mr. Joseph in connection with the consummation of the Business Combination (as defined herein) and (iii) certain non-U.S. investors (the "PIPE Investors", and together with Michael Joseph and Yorkville, the "Selling Shareholders") of up to 2,454,020 Ordinary Shares issued to the PIPE Investors in connection with a private placement offering of Ordinary Shares (the "PIPE") in February and March 2024.
+This prospectus relates to the offer and sale, from time to time, by (i) YA II PN, Ltd., a Cayman Islands exempt limited partnership ("Yorkville") of up to 20,000,000 ordinary shares (the "Yorkville Ordinary Shares") in the capital of Zapp Electric Vehicles Group Limited (the "Company"), par value \$0.0001 per share (the "Ordinary Shares"), that consist of (x) Ordinary Shares that may be issued to Yorkville pursuant to that certain Standby Equity Purchase Agreement, dated as of February 10, 2024 (the "Effective Date"), entered into by and between Yorkville and the Company (the "SEPA"), either at the election of the Company following an Advance Notice (as defined below) or pursuant to an Investor Notice (as defined below) and (y) Ordinary Shares at our direction, from time to time after the date of this prospectus, upon the terms and subject to the conditions set forth in the SEPA, (ii) Michael Joseph, a shareholder of the Company, of up to 6,272,693 ("Joseph Ordinary Shares") that consist of (x) 2,851,224 Ordinary Shares and (y) 3,421,469 Ordinary Shares underlying certain outstanding warrants held by Mr. Joseph ("Joseph Warrants"), in each case, issued to Mr. Joseph in connection with the consummation of the Business Combination (as defined herein) and (iii) certain non-U.S. investors (the "PIPE Investors", and together with Michael Joseph and Yorkville, the "Selling Shareholders") of up to 2,454,020 Ordinary Shares issued to the PIPE Investors in connection with a private placement offering of Ordinary Shares (the "PIPE") in February and March 2024.